Become an Expert in Each Professor’s Classroom Process and Style

-Experiment for each class on what works best for you.
-Your decisions may vary because of professor or course content.
+- Experiment for each class on what works best for you.
+Your decisions may vary because of the professor or course content.

 - Make a conscious decision about handwriting or typing class notes.
 Verbal learners may learn better by handwriting their notes while kinesthetic-tactile learners may learn better by typing.

 - Consider formatting your brief and notes for a case on the same page.
 Use the left third of the page for your brief.
 Use the remaining two-thirds of the page as your note-taking area.
 This method will help you avoid duplicating what is already correct in your brief and will facilitate later analysis of any errors that were in your brief.